vue-interface/vue-interface/packages/form-control/docs/form-switch.md

 # Form Switch

-The `form-switch` utility class is a [form component](./forms) that provides flexible and customizable toggle switchs with customizable sizes, states, and colors.
+The `form-switch` utility class is a flexible and customizable Tailwind CSS utility to style light switch fields.

 ## Basic Usage